semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 ![Self hosted architecture](./img/self-hosted-overview.jpg)

-## One way communication
+## Agent communication

-Self-hosted agents use one-way communications to connect with Semaphore.
+Self-hosted agents use one-way communication to connect with Semaphore.
 Requests are always initiated by the agent and secured using HTTPS TLS 1.3.
+This means you don't need to inbound open ports in your firewall to use Semaphore in Hybrid mode.

 When the agent boots up it attempts to register with Semaphore.
-Once registered, the agent enters in *sync mode* and sends periodic requests to notify what the agent is doing and request instructions on what to do next.

 ```mermaid
 zenuml